 All this tree fruit focus can spark a conversation about where a particular fruit comes from.
 And what exactly is a fruit, anyway, and which ones grow on trees?
 Pecans are tree fruits, which might surprise kids, but bananas are not.
 According to Rabbinic tradition, bananas are “fruit of the ground” (pri ha-admah) because they are produced on a herbaceous, annual plant.
 And grapes, which kids might know grow on vines, are fruit of the tree (pri ha-etz), because they grow on perennial stems.
 Blueberries are considered tree fruit for the same reason, which is good news for our fancy tree fruit salad.
 The idea that a trees are perennial—like a rose or azalea—is news to a lot of grownups.
 Do Rabbinics and botany agree on the categorizations?
 Not always, but it’s part of the fun to figure out what is what and why.

 Who knew a simple snack-tivity could be a vehicle to explore science and religion?
 You and your kid get all this, plus a hands-on, personal reference point to a Jewish holiday.
-And of course, a healthy dessert that tastes as good as it looks.
+And of course, a healthy and tasty dessert.

 TIP: Adults should make the first slice on the apple bowl with a sharp knife.
 Turn the apple on its side and make one clean cut through the top third.
 This method will create a lid, which children find irresistible, especially if the apple still has a stem for a handle.
 Pile your fruit higher than the rim of the bowl for maximum effect.
 A heaping bowl symbolizes the Earth’s bounty, which is at the core of this sweet holiday.